Whyiest/Juice-Shop-Write-up/4-stars/poison_null_bytes.md

 ## Tools Used

 - Web browser with the capability to modify URLs
-- Network intercepting tools like Burp Suite
+- Burp Suite to intercept requests

 ## Methodology and Solution